 Tripitos is my favourite spot on Paxos, partly because of its inaccessibility (it’s not somewhere you would simply stumble upon; even boats don’t venture much around this windy side of the island, with it’s rocky shores and strong currents), and partly due to the stunning turquoise waters that surround it, and the contrasting sense of freedom and isolation you feel by being here.

 What makes Tripitos so dramatic is the fact that – as you approach it – the towering limestone rock appears to be joined to the island by an incredibly thin arch.
 It looks incomprehensibly narrow until you are actually crossing it.
-So as A was crossing it for the first time, my heart was in my mouth – until I followed his path and did the same.
+So as Alec was crossing it for the first time, my heart was in my mouth – until I followed his path and did the same.

 2. Limestone Pavements

 Again, this is not somewhere you would just stumble upon, and neither is it signposted.
 None of the best sights on Paxos are signposted, which is a huge part of their appeal; it really makes you feel as if you’re treading where few have trodden, and discovering hidden treasures.
-The limestone pavements are accessed via a donkey path, walled on either side, and are one of the first sights that Jan and Grahame introduced me to.
+The limestone pavements are accessed via a donkey path, walled on either side, and are one of the first sights that Jenny and Grant introduced me to.
 It is likely that the small stone structure outside the derelict house (above) is an old donkey trough.

 As you follow the shooter’s track on to the cliff tops, you are surrounded by the aromas of mint and oregano, from the abundance of plants growing along there.
 The pavements afford some spectacular views down on to Avlaki Creek: a lovely secluded little cove, and somewhere it’s not unusual to see goat herders at work along the track which leads there.